checkly/checkly-sample-pom/README.md

-# Checkly Monitoring-as-code: Danube CLI PageObject project
+# Checkly CLI PageObject example

-This example project shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow.
-We are using the https://danube-web.shop as a monitoring target.
+This example project shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow using the PageObject Model (POM).
+We are using https://danube-web.shop as a monitoring target.

 1. Write API Checks and Playwright-powered Browser Checks!
 2. Test -> Deploy: now you have your app monitored around the clock.
 All from your code base.